 Brand New Cherry Flavor Soundtrack: Every Song in Episode 6 “Milk Bath”

-- “Those Damned Blue-Collar Tweekers” by Primus (0:24): The song about drugs kicks in during a drug-themed conversation between Lisa and Boro.
+- “Those Damned Blue-Collar Tweekers” by Primus (0:24): The Brand New Cherry Flavor soundtrack song kicks in during a drug-themed conversation between Lisa and Boro.
 Salazar’s character then drives around with Code and Christine.
 Primus’ tune aligns with the gritty nature of downtown Los Angeles.

 - “Tomorrow, Wendy” by Concrete Blonde (0:35): After Jonathan (Daniel Doheny) calls Lou, Lisa gets rid of James’ body.
 Salazar’s character compares the experience to “opening a birthday present,” a moment that is followed by the lyric “It Is Complete Now / Two Ends of Time Are Neatly Died.”

 Read More at VV — Soundtracks of Television: ‘The Watcher’